How to value a business: 7 methods and examples (UK)

 Earnings-based valuation

-Earnings-based valuation determines your business worth by multiplying annual earnings by a multiplier, and these multipliers often follow industry-specific customs; for instance, some service businesses are valued based on a multiple of gross fees rather than profits.
-The formula is: value = earnings × multiplier.
+These multipliers often follow industry-specific customs; for instance, some service businesses are valued based on a multiple of gross fees rather than profits.
+The formula is: value = earnings x multiplier.

 Typical multiplier ranges vary by business type:

-• Applies to basic service businesses with high competition: 2–3x
+- 2-3x: basic service businesses with high competition

-• Applies to established businesses with steady customer bases: 4–6x
+- 4-6x: established businesses with steady customer bases

 Several factors can increase your multiplier:

-• Build long-term relationships with repeat buyers for customer loyalty
+- Customer loyalty.
+Build long-term relationships with repeat buyers.

-• Establish local exclusivity or dominant market share for strong market position
+- Market position.
+Establish local exclusivity or dominant market share.

-• Hold patents, trademarks, or proprietary processes as intellectual property
+- Intellectual property.
+Hold patents, trademarks, or proprietary processes.

 You can use different types of earnings:

-• Net profit: represents bottom-line earnings after all expenses
+- Net profit: bottom-line earnings after all expenses

-• Earnings before interest, taxes, depreciation, and amortisation (EBITDA): represents earnings typically higher than net profit
+- Earnings before interest, taxes, depreciation, and amortisation (EBITDA): typically higher than net profit

 Times-revenue valuation

-This method works well for businesses that aren't yet profitable but have strong sales.
+Times-revenue valuation works well when a business isn't yet profitable but has strong sales.
 Startups and high-growth companies often use it because revenue demonstrates market demand even when profits haven't materialised.

 Discounted cash flow valuation